 In addition you have to be able to successfully complete 9 minutes walking on a treadmill using the Bruce protocol.

-Further if you have had a coronary artery bypass graft operation (CABG) it is necessary to have an assessment of
+Further if you have had a coronary artery bypass graft operation (CABG) or angioplasty it is necessary to have an assessment of

 your heart's pumping function.
 This is most commonly done by means of an echocardiogram (an ultrasound scan).